How to Buy, Store & Cook Kūmara

 • When buying kūmara, you should buy no more than one week's supply, as they are best eaten shortly after being freshly picked.

 • Look for a firm vegetable with unbroken skin.
+Steer clear of any kumara that are soft or have shrivelled or wrinkled skin.

 • Kūmara are sensitive to ethylene so keep away from ethylene producing fruits and vegetables.